-Creating promotional materials for recurring giving can be a bit of work, which is why we’ve created dozens templates and samples of everything you need for a recurring giving campaign.
-Any church can use our message templates or use our sample posters as a springboard for their own.8) Be Persistent
+Creating promotional materials for recurring giving can be a bit of work, which is why we’ve created dozens of templates and samples to help.
+Any church can use our message templates or use our sample posters as a springboard for their own.

 You’ve probably seen commercials for nonprofits asking for a microdonation of just a few dollars.
 They do this because the lifetime value of that small but regular donation often adds up to be higher than that of a large one-time donation.
 After all, the average life of a recurring donation among nonprofits is 13 months (Classy).

 The other reason, which is often overlooked, is that many recurring givers will give additional gifts outside their regularly scheduled donation.
 They will often increase their donation too.
-Starting out small amount allows givers more time and practice balancing donations as a component of their budget.
-Overtime, these givers get more confident about their ability to support the church’s mission and increase their contributions to their new comfort level.
+Starting out small gives donors more time and practice balancing donations as a component of their budget.
+Over time, these givers get more confident about their ability to support the church’s mission and increase their contributions to their new comfort level.

 We saved the most important for last.
 Your givers make all the good work your church does possible.
 That’s why you need to thank them routinely.
 When it comes to giving thanks, it’s important to make sure you give each communication a personal touch.